Diya-R-Gowda/Spreadsheet-Model-Linter/README.md

 }
 ```

-This makes the token cost independent of workbook size, keeps the model focused on judgment rather than extraction, and makes results reproducible.
+This keeps input size independent of workbook size, keeps the model/classifier focused on judgment rather than extraction, and makes results reproducible.
+It also means the same block representation feeds Tier 1 and Tier 2 interchangeably, which is what makes the ablation comparison clean.

 ---